bfeif/personal-website/content/posts/refactoring-a-data-scientists-survival-guide.md

 print(f"Random Forest Accuracy: {accuracy_random_forest:.3f}")
 ```

 Instead of immediately putting on the "add features" hat, we took a moment, and put on the "refactor hat".
-Without changing the observable behavior of the code, we managed to improve its internal structure in such a way that not only did our code get shorter, but adding an extra model-evaluation for `XGBoost` (and any other model) will now be trivial:
+Without changing the observable behavior of the code, we managed to improve its internal design in such a way that not only did our code get shorter, but adding an extra model-evaluation for `XGBoost` (and any other model) is now trivial:

 ```python
 from xgboost import XGBClassifier